How to Create Single File Deployments in .Net 6 / VS2022

 5. Set the target framework to net6.0, deployment mode to self-contained, target runtime to win-x64/win-x86 as appropriate.

-6. Click on the File publish options and tick the Produce single file checkbox.
+6. Click the File publish options and tick the Produce single file checkbox.

 7. Save, then publish